rvanwhy/rvanwhy.github.io/02-research.md

 </a> Joint work with Sierra Knavel.

 <p><a href="https://arxiv.org/abs/2507.22290">
-   Non Affine Stein Manifolds and Normal Crossing Divisors:
+   Non Affine Stein Manifolds and Normal Crossing Divisors (Submitted):
 </a> In this paper, it is demonstrated that there are Stein manifolds that admit normal crossing divisor compactifications despite being neither affine nor quasi-projective.
 This is achieved via the study of contact boundaries of neighborhoods of symplectic normal crossing divisors via a contact-geometric analog of W. Neumann's plumbing calculus.
 In particular, conditions are given under which the neighborhood is determined by the contact structure on its boundary.

 <p><a href="/assets/pdf/Thesis.pdf">My thesis.</a></p>